viomck/vios/README.md

 1. cd kernel
 1. ./run.sh
     - override QEMU's path with the `QEMU` env var
-    - override QEMU's working directory (where the image gets stored temporarily with the OVMF files)
+    - override QEMU's working directory with the `QEMU_RUNDIR` env var (where the image gets stored temporarily with the OVMF files)